mrmartineau/design-system-utils/readme.md

 ## Options

-There is one option that can be passed to your design system, it relates to font-sizing:
+There is only one option that can be passed to your design system class, it relates to font-sizing:

 ```js
 // Use default options. do not convert the font-sizes to rems or ems